amoncaldas/drypack-back-end/readme.md

 **Changing the default locale:**

 - *In the back-end*: change the value of *DEFAULT_LOCALE* in the .env* file(s).
-- *In the front-end admin*: change the value of *defaultLocale* in *public/admin/app/app.global.js* and include the defined default locale angular file in gulpfile.js paths.angularScripts.
+Make sure the default locale exists in *config/i18n.php*!

 *Important:*

-- you must change in both: front and-back end to see it working
+- the locals you define in *config/i18n.php* must exist in the front-end and back-end
 - make sure that the locale being defined as default is already added.
 See the step below!
-- Reload and recompile the front-end (stop/start gulp task) the application so it can take effect
+- Reload and recompile the front-end (stop/start gulp task) and the application so it can take effect

 **Adding a new locale:**

 - *In the back-end*:
   - add the desired locale in the *config/i18n.php*
   - create a folder in *resources/lang/* with the identification of your locale (eg.:de-DE)
-  - copy the all the files from 8resources/lang/en-US8* to your new locale folder
+  - copy the all the files from resources/lang/en-US8* to your new locale folder
-  - open each file copied in your new folder and translate the contents
+  - open each file copied in your new folder and translate the content for each key

 - *In the front-end admin*:
-  - add the desired locale in the *locales* array in *public/admin/app/app.global.js*
   - create a folder in *public/admin/app/i18n* with the identification of your locale (eg.:de-DE)
   - copy the all the files from *public/admin/app/i18n/en-US* to your new locale folder
   - open each file copied in your new folder and replace en-US in 'en-US.i18n.' by your locale id, like 'de-DE.i18n.'
-  - open each file copied in your new folder and translate the contents
+  - open each file copied in your new folder and translate the content for each key

 - *In the front-end client*:
-  - add the desired locale in the *locales* array in *public/client/app/app.global.js*
   - create a folder in *public/client/app/i18n* with the identification of your locale (eg.:de-DE)
   - copy the all the files from *public/client/app/i18n/en-US* to your new locale folder
   - open each file copied in your new folder and replace en-US in 'en-US.i18n.' by your locale id, like 'de-DE.i18n.'
-  - open each file copied in your new folder and translate the contents
+  - open each file copied in your new folder and translate the content for each key

   *Important:*
-  - You need to add in both: front and back end to see it working
+  - You need to add in both: front and back end to see it working (unless you are using only back or front for another project)
   - After doing this, stop the gulp task and start again
   - Reload the application so it can take effect